*** Download Our FREE WordPress User Training Guide At The Bottom Of The Page! ***

 We call this holding clients “hostage.”

-At WPCompendium.org, we believe in the opposite approach.
-We believe that by empowering users to learn and do as much as they can by themselves and providing them with the tools and information that will allow them to do this (e.g. our comprehensive WordPress tutorials), you will only gain the trust and loyalty of users, sell more services and build clients for life.
+At WPCompendium.org, we believe that by empowering users to learn and do as much as they can by themselves and providing them with the tools and information that will allow them to do this, you will gain their trust and loyalty, sell more services and build clients for life.

-We hope that you have found the information on how to structure an effective WordPress client training session useful, that it will help you train your clients to learn “how to fish” for themselves, and empower new WordPress users to take control of their digital presence and get better results online with their websites!
+We hope that you have found the information on how to structure an effective WordPress client training session useful, that it will help you train your clients to learn “how to fish” for themselves, and empower new WordPress users to take control of their digital presence and get better results online!